 The movie “Bicentennial Man” is based on a book by Isaac Asimov, one of the best-known science fiction writers of the 20th century.
 The story is set in 2005.
 Machines are servants for humans.
 Household robot Andrew is unique in that he develops feelings and self-awareness.
 As the years go on, he increasingly develops human traits.
 He asks his owners for freedom so he can achieve his dream – to be accepted as a human.
 The world parliament, however, refuses to give him human status because he is immortal.
 In response, Andrew changes his body to initiate a natural aging process.
 Shortly before his death, he is officially recognized as the oldest human by the world parliament.

 When it comes to shaping our digital future, we all have our part to play – not just politicians and companies.
 Every single one of us can make a contribution and take part in decision-making processes.
 Here, too, digitalization offers valuable assistance.
 Never before have we had unrestricted access to information.
 Never before have we been able to communicate and organize ourselves so easily across borders.
-We can make ourselves heard and influence social debates, for example with online petitions.
+We can make ourselves heard and influence social debates, for example, with online petitions.
 We are able to condemn injustices and call out those responsible directly online.
 Last but not least, we can come together as a global community and fight for a common objective.
-The recent Fridays for Future movement and the #MeToo debate are just some examples of what can be achieved.
+The Fridays for Future movement and the #MeToo debate are just some examples of what can be achieved.

-Deutsche Telekom is eager to ensure everyone can #TAKEPART and benefit from the opportunities offered by the web.
+Deutsche Telekom is eager to ensure that everyone can #TAKEPART and benefit from the opportunities offered by the web.
 And the basis for that is fast and high-performance internet access.
-That’s why we invest billions each year in network expansion – in 2020, the figure was some EUR 17 billion across the Group.
+That’s why we invest billions each year in network expansion – in 2021, the figure was some EUR 18 billion across the Group.
 In Germany, we have been the largest investor in this area for years.
 As a company that both drives and shapes digitalization, we believe our responsibility extends beyond merely providing access to technology.
 We also want to help people surf the web with confidence and skill.
 “We won’t be satisfied until everyone can #TAKEPART” is the key message of our #TAKEPART brand campaign.

 The internet is full of dedicated people, inspiring ideas, and countless opportunities to help shape the future.
 Here, we would like to present some of the initiatives that unite people from across the globe and advocate for a fair society.